opentext-idol/idol-oem-tutorials/tutorials/keyview_filter/programming_c_advanced.md

 ### Filtering text using streams

-Before filtering a stream, we must first open the stream.
-It must also be closed after use.
+Before you filter a stream, you must first open the stream.
+You must also close it after use.

 ```c
 void* streamContext = NULL;